 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Synthroid (levothyroxine tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Synthroid?

-- Tell all of your health care providers that you take Synthroid.
+- Tell all of your health care providers that you take Synthroid (levothyroxine tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - It may take several weeks to see the full effects.

 - If you have high blood sugar (diabetes), Synthroid (levothyroxine tablets) may sometimes raise blood sugar.
 Talk with your doctor about how to keep your blood sugar under control.

 - Check your blood sugar as you have been told by your doctor.